 Here is the list of Supply Chain Interview Questions and Answers (for some! )

 Q1) “I know we have several ways to understanding MRP.
-As a newcomer to procurement & supply chain, what technical skills, are needed?
+As a newcomer to the procurement & supply chain, what technical skills, are needed?
 Can you describe an approach for setting safety stock levels and what should go into that?
 If they are”

 I think this one is most frequently asked supply chain interview questions.
-Here is the brief explanation.
+Here is a brief explanation.
 Here Interview want to understand your supply chain technical competencies, your knowledge of supply chain planning and if you know how to calculate the safety stock?The Ultimate Guide to Inventory Planning Methods

 Q2) Which training can you recommend to improve managers professional skills and capabilities?